sjappig/mldn-capstone/report/capstone_report.md

 ### Data Preprocessing

- * Audio is extraced from videos and stored with sample rate 16 kHz.
+ * Audio is extracted from videos and stored with sample rate 16 kHz.

- * 13 MFCC features are calculated with windown length 0.1 seconds and overlap of 0.05 seconds.
+ * 13 MFCC features are calculated with window length 0.1 seconds and overlap of 0.05 seconds.

  * Top-level labels for audio samples are gathered from the ontology tree and k-hot-encoded.